BianLee/Personal-Website/music.md

     </div>
 </div>

-<p><br/>As a classical-trained instrumentalist and a musician, I strive to write music that leaves lasting impact on its listeners.
-I grew up playing the piano and cello, and have been part of numerous orchestras, ensembles, and concours.
-I studied theory and began my compositional journey by first writing <a href="assets/composition_portfolio.pdf" target="_blank"><mark>short piano compositions</mark></a>, then later making a transition to producing digitally on DAWs.
+<p><br/>As a classical-trained instrumentalist and a musician, I strive to write music that leaves lasting impact on listeners.
+I grew up playing the piano and cello, and have been part of numerous orchestras, ensembles, choirs, and concours.
+I studied theory and began my compositional journey in my senior year of high school through writing <a href="assets/composition_portfolio.pdf" target="_blank"><mark>short piano compositions</mark></a>, then later making a transition to producing digitally on DAWs.
 I have since publicly released 2 albums, 2 EPs, and 4 singles, amassing over 30k+ streams and 15k+ listeners from major streaming platforms.</p>

 <p>In 2022, I was interviewed and featured in <a href="https://www.arkansasonline.com/news/2022/jul/10/opinion-paper-trails-california-teen-writes/" target="blank"><i><mark>The Arkansas Democrat-Gazette</mark></i></a> for my track <i>Arkansas</i> -- one of the 25 tracks that I put out in association with US States (sort of like the same project Sufjan Stevens began but never completed).